General Medicine

 Lectures

-Program of practical exercises for the winter and summer semester
+Program for autopsy practicals for the winter and summer semester

 Winter semester: